jsoma/tabletop/README.md

 You can point `proxy` at anything you'd like as long as it has `KEY` and `KEY-SHEET_ID` files sitting in a directory.
 Feel free to host it on your own server!
 You can use `/caching/local.rb` if you want a pretty easy solution for generating the flat files.

 # Notes

+## The time Google broke Tabletop

+**This shouldn't be an issue any more, but just in case...**

+If you're signed in to Google, and your session expires, Google requires you to sign in to view published spreadsheets (it's a bug!).
+We work around this by using CORS to make requests when we can, which [most browsers support](http://caniuse.com/cors).
+If you still run into trouble you can use a proxy like [Flatware](https://github.com/jsoma/flatware) or [table-service](https://github.com/martinburch/table-service) (or your own proxying solution).

 ## Strange behavior